add2cal/timezones-ical-library/Readme.md

 (Requires Node.js as well as Linux as operating system.)

-Simply run `sh update-tzdata.sh tzVersionNumber` with *tzVersionNumber* being the version of the timezone database you want to use (e.g. sh update-tzdata.sh 2022c).
+Simply run `sudo sh update-tzdata.sh tzVersionNumber` with *tzVersionNumber* being the version of the timezone database you want to use (e.g. sudo sh update-tzdata.sh 2022c).

 <br />